cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

 * Initial release!

 == Upgrade Notice ==

+= 6.1.5.1 =
+* Recommendations / Related Content are now 100% responsive (aka "mobile-ready")!
+This means they will now adapt to the screen size or device (iPhone, iPad, Android, tablet, laptop, etc) of your visitors automagically for the best, most seamless discovery experience.

+= 6.1.5.0 =
+Fix for security vulnerability.
+Upgrade immediately.

+= 6.1.3.5 =
+Several bug fixes and performance improvements.
+This is a highly recommended upgrade!

 = 3.2.3.1 =
 Fixed small bug with short URL function which caused it to fail if you do not have cURL enabled